Superset vs OpenCode (2026): Agent Orchestration vs Open-Source AI Terminal

 Orchestrator vs Agent

 OpenCode talks to AI models, reads your code, and makes changes.
-Superset does not talk to models -- it runs agents like OpenCode in parallel, each in its own isolated environment.
+Superset is the workspace around agents: it runs tools like OpenCode in parallel, each in its own isolated environment, then layers on task management, chat, browser preview, and review tooling.
 Run OpenCode inside Superset to get model flexibility per session and parallel execution across sessions.

 Sequential vs Parallel